-After the physical connection has been setup successfully the modules exchange their services (WE SPP-like).
-As soon as this has finished successfully, a CMD\CHANNELOPEN\RSP message is sent to the host indicating that the connection is ready for data transmission.
-In addition, LED\2 turns on.
+After the physical connection has been setup successfully the modules exchange their services.
+As soon as this has finished successfully, a CMD\CHANNELOPEN\RSP is given out to the UART indicating that the connection is ready for data transmission.
+Furthermore, LED\2 turns on.

-Now, data can be transmitted in both directions using the command CMD\DATA\REQ.
-It is confirmed by the messages CMD\DATA\CNF (data will be processed) and CMD\TXCOMPLETE\RSP (data transmitted successfully).
+Now data can be transmitted in both directions using the command CMD\DATA\REQ.
+It is confirmed by a CMD\DATA\CNF (data will be processed) and a CMD\TXCOMPLETE\RSP (data transmitted successfully).

-Each time data has been received a CMD\DATA\IND message will be output containing the received data.
+Each time data has been received a CMD\DATA\IND will be output containing the transmitted data.

-As soon as one module closes the connection using a CMD\DISCONNECT\REQ, both devices will inform their host by a CMD\DISCONNECT\IND message that the connection is no longer open.
-If a device is no longer within range, the CMD\DISCONNECT\IND message is triggered by a timeout.
+As soon as one module closes the connection using a CMD\DISCONNECT\REQ, both modules will inform their host by a CMD\DISCONNECT\IND message that the connection is no longer open.

+If one module is no longer within range, the CMD\DISCONNECT\IND message is triggered by a timeout.